launchdarkly/api-client-ruby/docs/UserSegmentsApi.md

 api_instance = LaunchDarklyApi::UserSegmentsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_key = "environment_key_example" # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
+environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-user_segment_key = "user_segment_key_example" # String | The user segment's key.
+user_segment_key = 'user_segment_key_example' # String | The user segment's key.
 The key identifies the user segment in your code.

 begin